From Hardship to a Staff Engineer at Apple with Cher Scarlett

-I am impressed by how she openly shares her vulnerabilities and encourages and lifts up others.
+Cher Scarlett overcame hardships and poverty, and worked her way up to become a staff engineer at Apple.
+Cher has incredible strength in her, and bravely shares her struggles dealing with mental health issues publicly.
+She also regularly reminds people that they belong in tech independent of their education or background.
+She openly shares her vulnerabilities and encourages and lifts up others.
 Also, listen to the second interview, where Cher Scarlett talks about how she got hired at Apple despite her bipolar disorder.

-Transcript: From Hardship to a Staff Engineer at Apple with Cher Scarlett
+Read the whole episode "From Hardship to a Staff Engineer at Apple with Cher Scarlett" (Transcript)

 [This transcript is the result of a community effort.
 You can help make it better, and improve the podcast’s accessibility via Github*.* I’m happy to lend a hand to help you get started with pull requests, and open source work.